• Hog Bay Park is one of Bermuda’s best

 Ireland Island South has a number of picturesque areas,

-including Black Bay and Parson’s Bay in Lagoon Park, which
+including Black Bay and Parson’s Bay in Lagoon Park,

-itself is a roosting stop for herons and egrets.
+The lagoon itself is a roosting stop for herons and egrets.

-The Royal Naval Dockyard on Ireland Island North is one of
+The Royal Naval Dockyard on Ireland Island North is one

 Its name and the names of its roads and lanes—Freeport Road, Maritime Lane,